Stones (Manafest album): Critical reception

 The album received generally positive to average reviews from multiple professional music sites and reviews.

 Amanda DeWilde of New Release Today stated, "After nearly twenty years of writing music, Manafest has certainly reached the point in his career of knowing what his fans like and exuding confidence in his unique style.
 Stones is all about unapologetically pursuing your God-given talents and passions despite the voices telling you to stop, whether they be from the devil, the overly critical, or from inside your own head."
 Matt Conner of CCM Magazine went on to say, "Five years have passed since Manafest last delivered an all-out rock assault, which makes Stones a special surprise for fans of albums like The Chase or Fighter.
 The heavy instrumentation matches the found themes, giving the album a darker, more authentic mood than other releases....Modern rock fans will enjoy the majority of Stones while longtime fans will appreciate throwback tunes like the Caribbean feel and flow of 'Coming Back'."
 Ryan Dekkinga of Shockwave Magazine praised the album saying, "This is an album I can rock out to with my kids in the car, fists in the air, all without a care in the world.
 These are all admirable traits and quite frankly, make for a refreshing take on what rock and roll can be.
 It can ask more of you.
 It can inspire.
 It can have a great time doing it too."
 Finally, Chris Major of The Christian Beat concluded, "It's clear that Manafest has stepped up to the challenge again, having created something that is guaranteed to become a fan favorite.
 In fact, Stones has everything fans have come to love - and more.
 The album is the artist's signature sound, with the energetic fight anthems and moments of resolve that make his previous works so well beloved.
 For all fans of Manafest's music, stop now and listen to Stones - it's the album you've been waiting for."

-On the flipside, Kevin Hoskins of Jesus Freak Hideout moderately stated, "As with most albums, not all is perfect on this release as some tracks could be labeled as just fair....I personally wish he would stick to his sweet spot of rap/rock, but he definitely has an appeal to a much broader scope of fans.
+On the flip side, Kevin Hoskins of Jesus Freak Hideout moderately stated, "As with most albums, not all is perfect on this release as some tracks could be labeled as just fair....I personally wish he would stick to his sweet spot of rap/rock, but he definitely has an appeal to a much broader scope of fans.
 Fans should definitely check this out even though it may not be Mana's best work to date."
 David Craft of Jesus Freak Hideout concluded, "Ultimately, the album's greatest shortcomings are found in its lack of lyrical depth.
 None of the songs are of poor quality, and some are indeed quite enjoyable.
 If anything, Stones feels like a just above-average missed opportunity.
 Manafest is extremely talented and his skill bleeds through quite often this time around, but while the album is a success, we can hope for more home runs next time."